I am a former sports editor and currently serve as a historian with the Society of American Baseball Research and manage a valet operation.

 "I'm really lucky to get this kind of help," Piazza said.
 "A lot of kids my age would give their right arms to be a batboy and get tips from people like that."

-Piazza had set his town's Little League home run record with 10—which was later destroyed by Creighton Gubanich, a highly touted catching prospect from Phoenixville who followed Piazza as the school star but only appeared in 18 MLB games, including one against Piazza on June 12, 1999.
-Piazza was a natural hitter from the get-go, following a tradition in Phoenixville, which was no stranger to a standout professional player, as Andre Thorton, a power-hitter of the 1980s, was enjoying significant success in the Major Leagues.
+Piazza had set his town's Little League home run record with 10—which was later destroyed by Creighton Gubanich, a highly touted catching prospect from Phoenixville who followed Piazza as the school star but only appeared in 18 MLB games (including one game against Piazza on June 12, 1999).
+Piazza was a natural hitter from the get-go, following a tradition in Phoenixville, which was no stranger to producing a standout professional player, as Andre Thornton, a power-hitter of the 1980s, was enjoying significant success in the Major Leagues.
 Lasorda, meanwhile, had already realized Piazza had a special talent before he ever saw a high school pitch.

 "I think I was probably around 12 years old and Tommy said, 'Hey, take Mike down in the cage and throw him some batting practice, and we'll come check him out,'" Piazza recalled in a "Against All Odds," a 2016 MLB Network special chronicling his career before his Hall of Fame induction.
 "I'm with the wood bat and just smashing the ball.
 Tommy was walking up the tunnel with my dad, and Tommy said to my dad, 'Who the hell is that hitting?'
 He turned around and it was me hitting."